 Bioderma – Sébium – Global.
 Its formula contains salicylic, lactic, and citric acids which fight inflammation and exfoliate the skin.
 Now this is my absolute favorite acne treatment product on the market and I’ve tried many!
 You will likely feel some itchiness when you apply this cream at first (I mean until your skin gets used to it after a month or so) because it’s acidic.
 If it makes some areas of your skin too dry, use a moisturizer on those areas instead of this cream until your skin heals.
 But this cream works wonders!
 You are likely to see first results after the very first use.
 Moreover, unlike all other creams for oily and acne-prone skin, this cream is the only one that can keep my skin looking mat and healthy till the evening.
 All other creams are unable to cope with the amount of sebum my skin produces throughout the day.
 Just don’t forget to apply SPF above this cream if you’re using it in the morning or during the day.
 My favorite mat SPF is this product from Eucerin.
 This is the best SPF for oily skin, I swear!

 Bioderma – Sébium – Mat Control Cream – Mattifying and Moisturizing Daily Cream – for Combination to Oily Skin makes pores less visible.

 Effaclar Mat Oil-Free Mattifying Moisturizer

-Moisturizers for acne-prone but dehydrated, sensitive and/or irritated skin due to acne treatment with retinoids, benzoyl peroxide, etc. These moisturizers are heavier than the ones above but they provide a more soothing effect.
+Moisturizers for acne-prone but dehydrated, sensitive and/or irritated skin due to use of acne treatment products like retinoids, benzoyl peroxide, etc. The moisturizers below are heavier than the ones above but they provide a more soothing effect.